Why Do We Need Safety Rules?

 - One hour before sunset (evening steam whistle warning)

-Very heavy winds greater than 30 mph, but no storm is expected.
+Very heavy winds greater than 30 mph.
 The yellow line is in effect regardless of other factors.
 The following are the only boats allowed out and the requirements of each are as follows:

 - Windsurfers - when the sailor has a short board extreme rating.